AP Exclusive: Strapped UN health agency spends big on travel

 Dr. Bruce Aylward, who directed WHO's outbreak response, racked up nearly $400,000 in travel expenses during the Ebola crisis, sometimes flying by helicopter to visit clinics instead of traveling by jeep over muddy roads, according to internal trip reports he filed.

 Chan spent more than $370,000 in travel that year, as documented in a confidential 25-page analysis of WHO expenses that identified the agency's top 50 spenders.
-Three sources who asked not to be identified for fear of losing their jobs told the AP that Chan often flew in first class.
+Aylward and Chan were first and second on that list.
+Three sources who asked not to be identified for fear of losing their jobs told the AP that Chan often flew first class.

-Until February, WHO said the travel policy "included the possibility for the (director-general) to fly first class," but that Chan flew business class and requested the policy be changed.
+WHO said the travel policy, until February, "included the possibility for the (director-general) to fly first class."
+It said Chan flew business class and requested the policy be changed to eliminate the first-class option.

 "There's a huge inequality between the people at the top who are getting helicopters and business class and everyone else who just has to make do," said Sophie Harman, an expert in global health politics at Queen Mary University in London.

-Other international aid agencies, including Doctors Without Borders, explicitly forbid their staff from traveling in business class — even having the charity's president fly in economy class, a spokeswoman said.
+Other international aid agencies, including Doctors Without Borders, explicitly forbid staff from traveling in business class.
+Even the charity's president flies economy class, a spokeswoman said.
 With a staff of about 37,000 aid workers versus WHO's 7,000 staffers, Doctors Without Borders spends about $43 million on travel a year.

 The U.S. Centers for Disease Control and Prevention would not provide its travel costs but said staffers are not allowed to fly business class unless they have a medical condition that warrants it.
 The U.N. children's agency UNICEF, which has about 13,000 staffers, said it spent $140 million on global travel in 2016.